jaypolansky1/kb/my-website/docs/getting-started/importing-concept2-history-csv.md

 ---

-Follow the below steps to export any season from your Concept2 Logbook as a CSV file and upload it directly to Chase The Split.
+Follow the below steps to export any season from your Concept2 logbook as a CSV file and upload it directly to Chase The Split.

 ## Step 1 — Visit the Concept2 website